OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/krig_sin.rst

    norm_dist actual:  -0.5048

 Notice that one of the outputs is non-float data.
-Some surrogate models (like kriging), can return non-float data like integers, strings, or probability distributions.
+Some surrogate models (like Kriging), can return non-float data like integers, strings, or probability distributions.